ConSeRNS: Strategic Research Initiative for Concurrent Security and Robustness for Networked Systems

 ConSeRNS offers PhD scholarships to conduct research on security and robustness of networked systems.
 The scholarships are funded by The Faculty of Mathematics and Natural Sciences.
 See advertised scholarships below:

 Conserns PhD position in Formal Methods for concurrent systems and security analysis available.
-Deadline Jan 31.
-2016. link
+Deadline expired Jan 31.
+2016.

 - PhD scholarship in Security and Distributed Access Control

 Security and robustness of the national IT infrastructure is critical for the sustainability of our economy and of modern society general.
 It is therefore natural to see information security as a core component of teaching and research within the ICT disciplines.
 During 2011 and 2012 several evaluations and reports indicated that information security had to be given higher priority at IFI.
 On this background the MN Faculty decided in 2013 to allocate additional resources to IFI in order to strengthen its focus on information security research and teaching.

 - FRISC: Forum on Research in Information Security and Communications

 - COINS: Research School of Computer and Information Security